adityagirisha/adityagirisha.github.io/_posts/2022-08-10-golang-hypetrain.markdown

 Golang, or Go for short, is the relatively new kid in town.
 Its debut, however, has caused a wave of widespread adoption among companies and developers.

-A Stack Overflow survey, Golang took third place in the ranking of programming languages that developers would like to study.
+In a Stack Overflow survey, Golang took third place in the ranking of programming languages that developers would like to study.

 So, as a Java developer who recently decided to learn Go, let's talk about how different it is from what we are used to...